logzio/logz-docs/_source/user-guide/users/multi-factor-authentication.md

 Write that you want to enable multi-factor authentication (MFA).

 MFA is applied to your main account and each sub account separately.
-Include the [account token](https://app.logz.io/#/dashboard/settings/manage-accounts) for each account that you want MFA enabled on.
+Include the last six digits of your [account token](https://app.logz.io/#/dashboard/settings/manage-accounts) for each account that you want MFA enabled on.

 The Support team will tell you when multi-factor authentication is enabled.